User Commands lftp(1)

 ftp:fix-pasv-address (boolean)

-mand, port number would not be changed.
-Default is
+by PASV command, port number would not be changed.
+Default is true.

 ftp:fxp-passive-source (boolean)